fut-infrastructure/implementation-guide/pages/_includes/ehealth-provenance-intro.md

 ### Stating legal frameworks and data privacy regulations for episodes of care
 Provenance resources are submitted by a client for creation when an eHealth-episodeofcare is created using the `create-episode-of-care`n operation.

-Some of these provenance resources hold information about which legal frame the the eHealth-episodeofcare is created under.
+Some of these provenance resources hold information about which legal frame the EpisodeOfCare is created under.
 This could be for instance the health law (in Danish: "Sundhedsloven") or other relevant legal frameworks.

 Other of these provenance resource define which data privacy regulations are applicable to data concerning patient, practitioners, and suppliers which are sources of data under the episode of care.